RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 - owner: The address of the wallet.
 - amount: The number of tokens, in hexadecimal format.
-- asset_id: The identifier for the asset type, typically zero for the base asset (e.g., Fuel)
+- asset_id: The identifier for the asset type, typically zero for the base asset (e.g., ETH in our case)

 #### Check wallet address